Army Vet ID'd As New Orleans Terror Attack Driver; FBI Searching For Other Suspects

 Original report - New Year's Terror: 10 Killed, 35 Hurt After Driver Intentionally Rams Into New Orleans Crowd

-The Sugar Bowl between Notre Dame and Georgia, a College Football Playoff quarterfinal, scheduled for Wednesday night has been postponed until Thursday, Jan.
-2.
+The Sugar Bowl between Notre Dame and Georgia, a College Football Playoff quarterfinal, scheduled for Wednesday night at the at Caesars Superdome in New Orleans has been postponed until Thursday evening, Jan.
+2. The decision to move the game was made by government officials, according to NBC News.

+The Super Bowl is also slated for New Orleans, on Sunday, Feb.
+9.

 This continues to be a developing story.
 Check back to Daily Voice for updates.